Hint: Restaurant marketing is more than good food photos.

 Influencer marketing is the new normal for things like beauty products and fashion.
 Also, it’s made its way into restaurant marketing.
 Geotags and cute captions @’ing the restaurant’s handle are very prevalent on the social media landscape.

 Therefore, sometimes audiences don’t even notice their favourite account to follow is being paid to eat at and post from that restaurant.

 Now, if you’ve never engaged with an influencer before it can seem a bit mysterious.
 Guess what?
 You shouldn’t slide into their DM’s with a “Sup, come get this bread”, offering them a free side of ciabatta when they tag you on Insta.

 There’s a certain etiquette to establishing a relationship with quality influencers and, yeah, it involves a bit of work.
-But don’t be discouraged — the amount of time and effort you put into finding the perfect one to promote your restaurant will pay off in the end.
+But don’t be discouraged — the amount of time and effort you put into finding the perfect one to promote and market your restaurant will pay off in the end.

 Community Engagement Connects You to Your People

 Look at your comment section as a direct line to your customers.
 When you start to engage with people, they’ll feel like they know your restaurant — even if they’ve never been to it.
 Don’t sell community engagement short, done right you can create repeat customers and future regulars.

 People eat out because they want to have human interaction.
 There’s something about your restaurant, besides the incredible food, that people are connecting with.
 Let that connection be felt online, too.
 When you respond to your followers online, stay true to your restaurants brand voice.